maximilianh/pubMunch/README.md

     pubRunAnnot foxFinder.py myCrawlText --cat foxFinderOut.tab

 the tools will submit one cluster job for each chunk of articles.
 Each job will get one chunk of articles from the myCrawlText directory, parse the articles and files tables and run them through foxFinder.py.
 As our function yields fields called "start" and
-"end", 150 characters around each FOXO1-match will be extracted.
+"end", 150 characters around each FOXO1-match will be extracted and appended to the rows as a field "snippet".

 The results are written to gzipped tables with the columns articleId, externalId, start, end, year, geneId and snippet.
 Since we provided the --cat option, once the cluster jobs are done, their results will be concatenated into